-A Principal/Designate shall suspend a student if the Principal/Designate believes that the student has engaged in any of the following activities while at school, at a school-related activity or event and/or in other circumstances where engaging in the activity will have an impact on the school climate:
+If the principal believes that a student in Grades 4 to 12 has engaged in any of the following activities while at school, at a school-related activity or event and/or in other circumstances where engaging in the activity will have an impact on the school climate, the principal must immediately suspend the student and investigate the incident in order to determine whether the student should be expelled:

 - 1. Possessing a weapon, including possessing a firearm. - 2.
 Using a weapon to cause or to threaten bodily harm to another person. - 3.
 Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner. - 4.
 Committing sexual assault. - 5.
 Trafficking in weapons or illegal drugs. - 6.
 Committing robbery. - 7.
-Giving alcohol, illegal drugs, cannabis or e-cigarettes and any other tobacco product to a minor. - 8.
-Bullying, if, - i. the student has previously been suspended for engaging in bullying, and - ii. the students' continuing presence in the school creates an unacceptable risk to the safety of another person. - 9.
+Giving alcohol, illegal drugs, cannabis or e-cigarettes and any other tobacco product to a minor.

+- 8. Bullying, including cyber-bullying (Grades 4 to 12) if, - i. the student has previously been suspended for engaging in bullying, and - ii. the student's continuing presence in the school creates an unacceptable risk to the safety of another person. - 9.
 Any activity listed in subsection 306 (1) of the Education Act that is motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor. - 10.
-Any other activity that, under a policy of the Board, is an activity for which a Principal/Designate must suspend a student and, therefore in accordance with this Part, conduct an investigation to determine whether to recommend to the Board that the student be expelled.
+Any other activity that, under a policy of the Board, is an activity for which a principal must suspend a student and, therefore in accordance with this Part, conduct an investigation to determine whether to recommend to the Board that the student be expelled.